atomisthq/docs/docs/index.md

 Atomist's development automation platform is powered by a service that ingests and correlates events from your software development flow.
-At the heart of the service is a single coherent model of your development flow: code, people, and processes.
+At the heart of the service is a single coherent model: code, people, and processes.
 You query and mutate that model using [GraphQL][gql] when you write your own automations.

 [gql]: http://graphql.org/ (GraphQL)

 ### Automation client

-Code in automations is written in Atomist automation clients, which interact with the Atomist platform using primarily GraphQL.
-Each client is itself a server which hosts automations that can be invoked via the Atomist bot, Slack buttons, or when events occur.
+Code in automations is written in [Atomist automation clients][ac], which interact with the Atomist platform using primarily GraphQL.
+Each client hosts automations that can be invoked via the Atomist bot, Slack buttons, or when events occur.
 A client can host any number of automations, and can be hosted wherever the author likes: locally during testing, inside a corporate firewall, or on a public cloud or PaaS.

+[ac]: https://github.com/atomist/automation-client-ts (Atomist automation clients)

 ### Commands